Planning Your Physics or Biological Physics Major

-- If you do not have programming experience, we strongly encourage our first year majors to take COSC-051 (Computer Science I), if you might want to double major or minor in COSC.
+- If you do not have programming experience, we strongly encourage our first year majors to take COSC-1020 (Computer Science I), if you might want to double major or minor in COSC.
 If you do not, we recommend COSC-1010 (Introduction to Computer Science: Python).
 Either course will be very useful for your physics labs.
 Programming is a valuable skill for physics and it will help you get a better job whether you stay in physics or not.

-- You may enroll in Independent Research (PHYS-301) up to 4 times starting junior year.
+- You may enroll in Independent Research (PHYS-4998) up to 4 times starting junior year.
 You will need at least 2 semesters to be considered for Honors in Physics.

 - Upper-level electives are often cross-listed with graduate classes.
-Undergrads should enroll in the 4XX or 2XX listing.
+Undergrads should enroll in the 3XXX or 4XXX listing.

 - Students of all years can get involved in research during the school-year as well as over the summers.
 This is especially important for those intending to go on to grad school or med school, but it’s a good thing for everyone since it’s fun and you get to know the faculty a lot better.